siemucsm/risk_management_dashboard/README.md

 export ki_pass="b6ae2r"

+Run these scripts

+Mitre Attack Information -> Own Dashboard attack-to-elk.py

+Mapping of CSF to NIST 800-53 Rev.5
+[TESTED] csf_nist800_map.py

+Mapping of Security Control Framework to Attack v2 (enhancement) -> Own Dashboard [TESTED] mitre_nist_mapping.py

+[TESTED] Mapping of ISO27001 to NIST 800-53 Rev.5
+nist800_iso27_map.py

+Now we need the alert index.
+The script will collect all "enabled" rules and extract all tactics and techniques I needs the mitre_nist_mapping_new index to function.
+[TESTED] python rules.py

+alert-rules
+.siem-signals-default

 # Technical stuff

 I am no programmer.. and never will be.
 It might be a great source for a drinking game.
 For every piece of code you find a more efficient way of writing it.. take a shot.
 Seriously, this can be improved in mmany ways.